Subphotospheric Emission from Short Gamma-Ray Bursts. II.~Signatures of Non-Thermal Dissipation in the Multi-Messenger Signals: Conclusions

 Similar conclusions hold for the photon spectral energy distribution for on- and off-axis viewing angles (with a variation in the spectral index of $\sim5\%$).
 In the cocoon (outside of the jet opening angle), particle acceleration is inefficient due to unfavorable conditions for collisionless subshocks and magnetic reconnection.
 The corresponding neutrino spectral energy distribution is similar for the baseline and late reconnection scenarios and is larger for off-axis emission compared to on-axis.
 We find that neutrinos are not produced in the extended reconnection model.

 The mild modifications of the spectral energy distributions that we find due to the different dissipation scenarios stem from the calculation of the same GRMHD jet simulation.
 Future work should aim to investigate the variations in the shape of the photon spectral energy distributions for a range of jet models with different characteristic properties and emission.
 Especially scenarios with a higher Lorentz factor within the jet may be more representative of observed GRBs.
 On the other hand, the mild dependence on the dissipation scenario suggests that GRB observations may be compatible with a range of dissipation scenarios as long as the dissipation region is close to the photosphere.
+In addition, future work may account for additional effects, such as RMSs.
+While not relevant for particle acceleration, energy dissipation at RMSs may still alter the number of photons available, which in a regime of efficient Comptonization can have a considerable impact on the spectral shape.
+Of particular interest may be the relationship between collisionless subshocks and the larger RMSs they are embedded in, which remains poorly explored.

 We stress that the non-thermal distortions computed in this paper refer to the subphotospheric region.
 If energy dissipation should take place close to/above the photosphere or in an extended region, a larger impact of the non-thermal dissipation mechanisms on the photon distribution should be expected.
 Further, energy dissipation in the optically thin regime will be easier to trace observationally through timing information.
 Future work may further address the anisotropy and inhomogeneity of the medium, which have not been accounted for in this work.
 They may be informed through additional considerations of particle acceleration in optically thick media, which as of today remains poorly understood.